 Many college graduates are entering the workforce with student loan debt.
 For the class of 2021, it averages $36,900.
 Paying it off can mean shelling out $400 or more each month, depending on the interest rate and terms.
 Managing repayments at the same time new graduates are juggling rent and other expenses can be difficult.
 This is why it is a good idea for recent graduates to create a student debt repayment plan.

 A repayment plan maps out how long a borrower will take to pay off the debt.
 It begins at different times depending on the type of student loan.
-For Direct Unsubsidized and Direct Subsidized loans, there is a six-month grace period, though there is a pandemic pause on repayments and interest for federal loans until October 1.
+For Direct Unsubsidized and Direct Subsidized loans, there is a six-month grace period, though there is a pandemic pause on repayments and interest for federal loans through Aug.
+31, 2022.
 Private loans are different, so check with your loan provider to see what repayment plans are available, and if they offer a grace period or not.